mavnn/mavnn.github.com/source/_posts/2015-09-27-easynetq-process-management.markdown

 deliver it."

 In a similar way, we must choose a timespan to process continuations within.
-Network issues or overloading of the ProcessManager itself might mean that the request is processed, but by the time the continuation trigger message avoid we've already missed our processing window.
+Network issues or overloading of the ProcessManager itself might mean that the request is processed, but by the time the continuation trigger message returns we've already missed our processing window.
 In this example, we're specifying: "if we don't receive a model stored message within 5 seconds, do not process the continuation when (or if) it arrives; also, publish a time out message to be processed by a handler named TimeOut."

 The rest of the method follows a similar pattern, setting up the requests to store content and address templates respectively, with the expected continuations.